Python SDK

 Sensors#

-Sensors have a common API that comprises several methods we can call.
+Sensors have a common API, comprised of several methods that can be called:

 .start()